Rome: Baroque Brilliance

 Busy and big as Rome is, getting around is relatively easy.

-If time is limited, grabbing a cab is a good budget tip.
-It's sweat-free, the quickest way from point to point.
+If your time's limited, catching a cab can be a good budget tip.
+It's sweat-free, and it's the quickest way from point to point.

 Especially for a small group, it can be a fine value.
 And from the window of the cab we enjoy another lively look at the city.
 I find Roman cabbies generally honest — but still, count your change.
 In Rome you simply round up whatever's on the meter.